-Impact/ Source Potential Impact Mitigation Measure Responsibility Implementation Schedule/Cost Residual Impact Spillage Moderate Develop and implement a spill emergency and contingency plan O&M As soon as the operation start and throughout operation period.
+Impact/ Source Potential Impact Mitigation Measure Responsibility Implementation Schedule/Cost Residual Impact Spillage Moderate Develop and implement a spill emergency and contingency plan.
+O&M Before the operation starts and throughout operation period.
 Negligible Develop and implement training program for employees to increase their awareness of chemical management protocols including proper handling and storage of chemicals, emergency response, contingency plans and appropriate PPE, if needed.
+O&M As soon as the operation start and throughout operation period.
 Storage and waste management Moderate Storage areas for domestic waste will be sealed, covered, leak tight flooring, and correct shelving / cabinets in order to prevent spillage and leakage into the ground.
 O&M As soon as the operation start and throughout operation period.
 Negligible The storage tanks of fuels/chemicals/sewage will be properly maintained and stored within a bunded area of 110% of their storage capacity.
+O&M As soon as the operation start and throughout operation period.

-4.2.4 Wastewater
+4.2.4 Stormwater Protection

-Table 4-4 Wastewater mitigation measures - Operation phase
+Table 4-4 Stormwater mitigation measures - Operation phase